-The top-left panel of Figure 17 shows two experiments.
+The top-left panel of Figure 6 shows two experiments.
 In the first, the DWR is increased by 50 bps (so that it is equal to the ONRRP plus 125 bps, rather than equal to the ONRRP plus 75 bps as in the baseline calibration).
-This shifts the demand up, with the size of the shift being decreasing in the quantity of reserves.
-Intuitively, the DWR has little effect on the equilibrium average interest rate when reserves are abundant, but a stronger effect when reserves are scarce.
+This shifts the demand upward, with the size of the shift being decreasing in the quantity of reserves.
+Intuitively, the DWR has little effect on the equilibrium average interest rate when reserves are abundant, and a stronger effect when reserves are scarce.
 The second experiment consists of increasing the IOR by 15 bps (so that it is equal to the ONRRP plus 25 bps, rather than equal to the ONRRP plus 10 bps as in the baseline calibration).
-This policy change increases the equilibrium average rate when the quantity of reserves is relatively large, and it also implies that-if reserves are abundant enough-the equilibrium average fed funds rate lies between the IOR and the ONRRP.71 The choice of endpoints ($Y_0 = 2017$ and $Y_1 = 2019$) allow us to interpolate any level of active excess reserves between \$1,150.86 bn and \$910.73 bn.
-The corresponding quantities of total reserves for 2017 and 2019 are \$2,254.27 bn and \$1,568.26 bn, respectively.
+This policy change increases the equilibrium average rate when the quantity of reserves is relatively large, and it also implies that-if reserves are abundant enough-the equilibrium average fed funds rate lies between the IOR and the ONRRP.
+This observation is in line with evidence: The EFFR was consistently between the IOR and the ONRRP during most of the post-GFC period ranging from 2008 until 2018 when, as in this experiment, the IOR was set 25 bps above the ONRRP.
+The top-right panel of Figure 6 shows that increasing all administered rates (DWR, IOR, and ONRRP) by 75 bps simply causes a parallel upward shift in the aggregate demand for reserves.